pubky/pkarr/pkarr/README.md

 ## WebAssembly support

-This version of Pkarr assumes that you are running Wasm in a JavaScript environment, and using the Relays clients, so you can't use it in Wasi for example, nor can you use some Wasi bindings to use the DHT directly.
-If you really need Wasi support, please open an issue on `https://git.pkarr.org`.
+This version of Pkarr assumes that you are running Wasm in a JavaScript environment, and calling relays over thew web browser Fetch API, so you can't use it in Wasi for example, nor can you use some Wasi bindings to use the DHT directly.